vint21h/dart-daap-client/README.md

 import "package:daapc/daapc.dart";

-/// Get playlist songs from the server.
+/// Get database songs from the server.
 ///
 /// [DaapClient.getDatabase] method [metaCodes] param used to get
 /// only necessary songs attributes and reduce memory usage.